How to Mount Monitors for Optimal Viewing

 What is a VESA pattern?

-A VESA pattern refers to the standardized hole arrangement on the back of monitors for mounting purposes.
-Common patterns include 75x75mm and 100x100mm.
-Ensure your monitor and mount share the same VESA pattern for compatibility.
+A VESA pattern refers to the standardized hole layout on the back of a monitor used for mounting.
+Common patterns include 75 × 75 mm and 100 × 100 mm.
+Check that the monitor and mount use the same VESA pattern for compatibility.

 Are monitor mounts adjustable?